typegoose/typegoose/docs/guides/migrate-6.md

 This Guide is written for migration from version `5.9.2` to `6.0.0`, for versions `>6.0.0 <7.0.0`, please consult the [CHANGELOG](https://github.com/typegoose/typegoose/blob/master/CHANGELOG.md)
 :::

+## Requirements changed

+- Typescript `3.5` is now required / recommended
+- Mongoose `5.7.1` or higher is now required

 ## InstanceType changed

 `InstanceType<T>` was renamed to `DocumentType<T>`